AnuroopChak/Spam-Mail-Prediction/README.md

 5) The model is then trained using train dataset.
 6) Then the test dataset is used to check whether the model is fit.
 7) Then a random mail is predicted by model if it is spam or ham.

+## Car Price Prediction
+The trained liner regression model is used to predict the price of different cars of various companies.

+The price of a car depends on a lot of factors like the goodwill of the brand of the car, features of the car, horsepower and the mileage it gives and many more.
+Car price prediction is one of the major research areas in machine learning.

+1) Data collection and visualisation is done
+2) Then the data is cleaned and processed
+3) Infereences from the visualistion is made.
+4) Bivariate analysis is done.
+5) The ML Model is then build.
+6) The model is then trained.